s-k-y-h-i-g-h/Prototype/Best Practices/Develop Your Stack.md

 #### Loss of Proteostasis (LoP)
 Decline in the ability to maintain protein quality, leading to the accumulation of damaged or misfolded proteins.

+#### Deregulated Nutrient Sensing (DNS)
+Disruption in pathways that regulate energy and metabolism, such as insulin signaling.

 #### Mitochondrial Dysfunction (MD)
 Reduced efficiency of mitochondria, the cell's energy producers, contributing to cellular ageing.